If you worked in any of these countries, you could be due a Tax Refund

 Living Abroad

 You may be taxed on your income in the UK and in the country you reside in.
 However, the country you’re resident in may have a double taxation agreement with the UK in which case you may not have to pay tax in both jurisdictions.
-Make sure you check if you're country has a double taxation agreement with the UK.
+Make sure you check if your country has a double taxation agreement with the UK.

 Depending on a double taxation agreement you can: